camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 ## Product definition

-Build an independent touchscreen solar power meter that accurately shows live system behavior, retains useful energy history through unreliable power and time availability, and exposes that information over an optional local network.
+Build an independent solar power meter that accurately shows live system behavior, retains useful energy history through unreliable power and time availability, and exposes that information over a local network.
+The shared firmware supports a VIEWE touchscreen target and a WROOM web-first target.

 The local measurement, display, and history paths are the product foundation.
 Wi-Fi must never be required for sensing, energy accounting, or retention.